Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/yeast-in-ethanol.md

 4. Add the mililitre of ethanol solution into the respective vial.
 Mix with gentle shaking.
 5. Inoculate the stock with a very small amount of baker's yeast using best practices to avoid other contamination.
 Wait for the yeast granules to dissolve, aided by gentle rocking or stirring.
    * Alternatively, a yeast stock solution can be made by diluting a small amount of yeast in 15 mL of YPD stock, then 1 drop of this stock solution can be added to your vials.
-6. Place the vials in your Pioreactors.
+6. Wipe the vials and place them in the Pioreactors.
 7. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 8. On the left menu, select the Pioreactors page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
 Select Manage all Pioreactors, and start _Stirring_ activity and _OD reading_ activity.
 9. Optional: you can turn on the Temperature automation activity and set it on _Stable_ at an optimal temperature (ex.
 30C).